Punch Broadbent

+In the 1921-22 NHL season, Broadbent scored at least one goal in 16 consecutive games from December 16, 1921 to February 15, 1922, an NHL record that remains unbroken over a century later.

 Personal life

 Born in Ottawa, Ontario.
-Broadbent married Leda Fitzimmons and had one daughter, Sally Ann Broadbent.
+Broadbent married Leda Fitzsimmons and had one daughter, Sally Ann Broadbent.
 In the summer of 1915 Broadbent enlisted in the Canadian military to serve in the First World War.
 He served in the Royal Regiment of Canadian Artillery, and was promoted to Bombardier in October 1916.
-In March 1918 he was awarded the Military Medal for his service in the First World War.
+In March 1918 he was awarded the Military Medal for his service in the war.
+Broadbent's only brother Spencer was killed in action during the war.

 A January 27, 1934 article on Broadbent in the Montreal Gazette by D. A. L. MacDonald says he was called "Punch" because of his round chubby face which would puff up like a Billiken charm doll when he smiled.

+Broadbent died on March 5, 1971 at the age of 78.
+He was survived by his wife Leda, daughter Sally Ann and four grandchildren.
+He was interred at Beechwood Cemetery.